 We’ve put together a few tips on how to keep cats cool in summer

-It’s finally Summer here in the UK, with temperatures reaching a heady 30°C in parts of the country.
+It’s Summer here in the UK and it is hot!
+With temperatures reaching a heady 35°C+ in parts of the country.
 This is great for us humans, but for indoor cats who are covered in fur and stuck inside, the Summer heat can be uncomfortable at best and dangerous at worst.
 We’ve put together a few tips below to help keep cats cool in Summer, as well as links to some products we’ve found help keep our cats hydrated and happy!

 1Keep your cat’s water cool